Malivil/TTT-Randomat-20/README.md

 _randomat_fanfavorite_totalpct_ - Default: 50 - % of player votes needed for a vote to pass, set to 0 to disable.\
 _randomat_fanfavorite_show_votes_ - Default: 1 - Whether to show when a target is voted for in chat.\
 _randomat_fanfavorite_show_votes_anon_ - Default: 0 - Whether to hide who voted in chat.

+## Fault Lines
+Shakes all props, weapons, and ammo on the map with increasing severity
+\
+\
+**ConVars**
+\
+_ttt_randomat_faultlines_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_faultlines_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_faultlines_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_randomat_faultline_min_delay_ - Default: 20 - The minimum delay between quakes.\
+_randomat_faultline_severity_max_ - Default: 10 - The maximum severity the earthquakes will have.\
+_randomat_faultline_aftershocks_ - Default: 3 - The number of smaller quakes to happen after the peak.

 ## Fiends for Life
 Innocents win if they kill the jester, but traitors want them alive